sveinbjornt/iceaddr/README.md

   'x_isn93': 356699.479545455,
   'y_isn93': 408411.468181818}]
 ```
-Street names and place names can be provided in either nominative or dative case (e.g. both 'Öldugata' and 'Öldugötu' will work, as will both 'Selfoss' and 'Selfossi').
+Street and place names can be provided in either nominative or dative case (e.g. both 'Öldugata' and 'Öldugötu' will work, as will both 'Selfoss' and 'Selfossi').

+Please note that `iceaddr_lookup` returns a list of one *or more* addresses matching the criterion.
+If there is more than one "Öldugata 4" in Iceland (and there is!) and no postcode or placename is supplied, all matching addresses are returned, ordered by postcode.

 ### Keys